 - Take in an off-Broadway show at the Huntington Theatre or at any one of over 30 Boston theatres.

-- Enjoy an outdoor play on the banks of the Charles River at The Publick Theatre or in the midst of the Boston Common with Shakespeare in the Park.
+- Enjoy an outdoor play on the Boston Common with Shakespeare in the Park.

 - Listen to an author's reading at Barnes and Noble at Boston University.

 - See "Shear Madness" at the Charles Playhouse, the longest running play of all time!

 Located in a region with distinct seasonal changes, Boston's weather is rarely predictable.
 While summer is typically ruled by blue skies and warm coastal breezes, June can be more like spring than summer—temperatures can range from very hot to quite cool.
 July and August can be very hot and humid, with sudden thunderstorms bringing a bit of relief.
 Be sure to pack a light sweater and an umbrella along with your shorts and sandals.